captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

 ## LOUISE:
-Jesus Christ on a bicycle!
-I’m sorry.
+Hell's Bells I'm so angry!!

 ---

-I’ll never swear again, but Hell’s Bells, I am so angry!
+I’ll never swear again, but Goddamnit to Hell, I am so angry!
 Okay, here’s what happened.

 ---